Welcome to Visual Studio 2015

 Find existing extensions for the VS IDE created by Microsoft developers as well as our development community.

 You can use Visual Studio to build apps for Android, iOS, and Windows devices.
-Learn more about it at Cross-Platform Development in Visual Studio.
+Learn more about it at Cross-Platform Mobile Development.

 For information about Universal Windows Apps (UWP), see Universal Windows Apps.